 There’s a lot of different things that you can do to boost your Local SEO, but in today’s Quick Tip we emphasize the importance of that little map.
 Many people think this just a helpful visual for visitors, but it also has a lot of SEO potential as well!
 In fact, Google Maps can be one of the strongest local signals that a website can send to Google.
 While having your Name, Address, and Phone Number (commonly referred to as NAPs) is crucial to have on your client’s website, having a Google Maps widget with the business address pinned is even better.
 If your client has multiple locations, be sure to have a separate map for each location – preferably with each location having a dedicated page on your client’s website!

-In a perfect world, your agency has a clear understanding of your client’s competition.
+In a perfect world, your agency has a clear understanding of your client’s website and their competition.
 Your clients are clear about their products, services, marketing tactics, and they can find gaps in their competition that can give them an advantage.
-However, there are many times when your client is unclear about their competition is or they are missing a big competitor completely.
+However, there are many times when your client is unclear about their competition or they are missing a big competitor completely.
 Finding these competitors is important for a lot of reasons, but it’s particularly helpful for making improvements to your client’s website!
 Good SEO teams can make adjustments based on what their competition is doing.
 Great SEO teams can brief content writers on ways to create new content that ranks quickly on search engines.
 Phenomenal SEO teams can do everything above, plus advise on how to take existing content to new levels based on what the competition has done.
 Don’t take chances with SEO services and risk losing your client.
 Work with a team that can show you, and your client, how they are going to get you results!
 Feel free to reach out to us with questions.

 Content marketing can feel like a constant uphill battle if you don’t do keyword research first.
 Even then, you are only getting a snapshot of the search volume for any given keyword.
 That’s why we wanted to show you a neat tool that your agency can use to stay ahead of the trend.
 Introducing: ExplodingTopics.com.
 Exploding Topics is a great free tool to see which topics (or keywords) are trending on Google Search.
 The free version does come with some limitations, but there is also a pro version that makes the SaaS more manageable.
 In the free version, you can select the amount of time that you would like to see trending topics as well as the percentage increase over time.
 Data that supports at least a two-year upward trend is generally a safe bet to create a piece of content over.
 The bigger that upward trend, the more epic your content should be.
 Your website can also use these topics as a foundation for doing additional keyword research.
 You might be surprised at the amount of alternative and secondary keywords that can be found!